Mersmak/Bed-2056-Assignments/README.md

 # Bed-2056-Assignments
-This is the assignment folder for Bed-2056 Data science.
+This is the assignment folder for Ørjan Myrland in Bed-2056 Data science.